department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/decision-ready-claims.md

 <br>

-<h3 itemprop="name">Can I file my disability compensation claim through the DRC program?</h3>
+<h3 itemprop="name">Can I file my disability compensation claim through the Decision Ready Claims program?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can file a DRC if you meet all of the requirements listed below.
+You can file a Decision Ready Claim if you meet all of the requirements listed below.

 **All of these must be true:**

 - You're filing one of the claim types listed above, **and**
-- You've already filed a VA claim and received a rating decision from us on that claim (unless you're filing a Pre-discharge or DIC claim), **and**
+- You've already filed a VA claim and received a rating decision from us on that claim (unless you're filing a pre-discharge or DIC claim), **and**
 - None of the exclusions listed below apply to you

 </div>
 </div>
 </div>

-<h3 itemprop="name">What exclusions disqualify me from being able to file my claim through the DRC Program?</h3>
+<h3 itemprop="name">What exclusions disqualify me from being able to file my claim through the Decision Ready Claims program?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can't file your claim through the DRC program if any of the exclusions listed below apply to you.
+You can't file your claim through the Decision Ready Claims program if any of the exclusions listed below apply to you.

-<h4>Exclusions for all DRC claims</h4>
+<h4>Exclusions for all Decision Ready Claims</h4>

 **None of these can be true.
 You can't be filing:**
 - A claim for a previously denied condition, **or**
 - A claim for a disability incurred during a prior period of active duty for training or inactive duty for training, unless you are a Service member filing a VA claim prior to discharge, **or**
-- A claim for Pension, **or**
+- A claim for pension benefits, **or**
 - For Chapter 18 (Spina Bifida) or any other birth defects for dependent children, **or**
 - A restricted access claim (includes VBA employees, relatives of VBA employees, National Service Officers, or high-ranking government officials), **or**
-- A direct service connection DRC for Posttraumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI), Camp Lejeune Contaminated Water (CLCW), and conditions related to Mustard Gas or as a Former Prisoner of War (FPOW)<br>
+- A direct service connection DRC for posttraumatic stress disorder (PTSD), traumatic brain injury (TBI), Camp Lejeune contaminated water (CLCW), and conditions related to mustard gas or as a former prisoner of war (FPOW)<br>
-**Exception:** Pre-Discharge claims involving PTSD, and/or TBI may be processed under the DRC program if an in-service diagnosis has been documented on examination
+**Exception:** Pre-discharge claims involving PTSD, and/or TBI may be processed under the Decision Ready Claims program if an in-service diagnosis has been documented on examination.

 **And none of these can be true.
 You can't be:**
 - Waiting for a decision on a pending disability claim, unless the claim was submitted via the Benefits Delivery at Discharge (BDD) program, **or**
 - Currently appealing the condition you want to file a DRC for, **or**
-- Claiming Individual Unemployability, **or**
+- Claiming individual unemployability, **or**
-- Seeking Special Monthly Pension, **or**
+- Seeking special monthly pension benefits, **or**
-- Seeking only Special Monthly Compensation, **or**
+- Seeking only special monthly compensation, **or**
-- Submitting a DRC application without a Veteran signature
+- Submitting a Decision Ready Claims application without a Veteran signature

 **And none of these can be true.
 You can't be:**
 - Rated at 100% for your condition